waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 ## Evolution 1 | Competition results: Position - 13/23 | Percentile - 54%
 ----

-On 7th October we found out that our agent is entering into the dead ends and getting killed.
+On 7th October we found out that our agent was entering into the dead ends and getting killed.

-To solve this we have added a feature to check number of available actions of a successor node, and avoid successors where few actions are available (we defined no limit for few.
-More action is preferred always)
+To solve this we have added a feature to check number of available actions of a successor node, and avoid entering a position that limited the number of actions available.

 ### Evolution 1 Demo